Programmeris/pgh/README.md

 # pgh
-SImple Python utility for interactive with PostgreSQL
+SImple utility for interactive with PostgreSQL

 # Installation